jasich/football-mcp/README.md

 # Football MCP Server

-A Rails 8 application that implements a [Model Context Protocol](https://modelcontextprotocol.io/) server for American football data using the [official Ruby MCP SDK](https://github.com/modelcontextprotocol/ruby-sdk).
+An example Rails 8 application that demonstrates how to build a [Model Context Protocol](https://modelcontextprotocol.io/) server with interactive UI components using the [official Ruby MCP SDK](https://github.com/modelcontextprotocol/ruby-sdk) and the OpenAI Apps SDK.

-**✨ OpenAI Apps SDK Compatible** - This server uses Streamable HTTP transport with full support for Server-Sent Events (SSE), making it ready for ChatGPT integration with interactive React widgets.
+**✨ OpenAI Apps SDK Example** - This application highlights how to use the OpenAI Apps SDK to build out UI components for your Rails MCP server, including React widgets that render inside ChatGPT using Streamable HTTP transport and Server-Sent Events (SSE).

 ## Features